devtron-labs/devtron/docs/user-guide/global-configurations/cluster-and-environments.md

 # Clusters and Environments

-You can add your existing Kubernetes clusters and environments here.
+You can add your existing Kubernetes clusters and environments on the `Clusters and Environments` section.
 You must have a super admin access to add a cluster.

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/global-configurations/cluster-and-environments/cluster-and-environments.png)